skranz/skranz.github.com/_posts/2020-11-10-CovidVaccine.md

 However, those confidence intervals assume a finished, non-adaptive experiment.
 Yet, the interim evaluations are triggered when the number of Covid-19 cases among the subjects exceeds certain thresholds.
 The press release states:

-> After discussion with the FDA, the companies recently elected to drop the 32-case interim analysis and conduct the first interim analysis at a minimum of 62 cases.
-Upon the conclusion of those discussions, the evaluable case count reached 94 and the DMC performed its first analysis on all cases.
+> "After discussion with the FDA, the companies recently elected to drop the 32-case interim analysis and conduct the first interim analysis at a minimum of 62 cases.
+Upon the conclusion of those discussions, the evaluable case count reached 94 and the DMC performed its first analysis on all cases."

 <span></span>

-> The trial is continuing to enroll and is expected to continue through the final analysis when a total of 164 confirmed COVID-19 cases have accrued.
+> "The trial is continuing to enroll and is expected to continue through the final analysis when a total of 164 confirmed COVID-19 cases have accrued."

 I am no expert, but possible the calculation of the confidence interval is not valid for such adaptive rules where the evaluation is triggered by the number of disease cases.